 The journal calls for original research manuscripts, systematic reviews, and meta-analysis, theory or philosophy of nursing, practice improvement initiatives, research briefs, methodologic development, book reviews, news and announcements, reports of scale and instrument development, and single case reports, which will meet the journal's high academic and ethical standards.
 The journal values critical scholarly debate of issues that have strategic significance for educators, practitioners, leaders, and policymakers of nursing and related health care professionals that support the interdisciplinary nature of the health care workforce.
-EBNR also supports nursing student research publications and project reports.
+EBNR also supports nursing student research publications, articles based on content previously made public on the preprint server, articles extracted from theses, and project reports.
 EBNR is issued four times a year Jan-March/April-June/Jul-September/October-December.

 The journal screen for plagiarism by anti-plagiarism software.
 Any case of plagiarism will be judged by EE publishers based on its parameters.
 If plagiarism is discovered by an editorial board member, reviewer, or publisher at any point of the article process—before or after acceptance, during proofreading, or at the article proof stage—the article will be rejected.
 We will notify the author(s) and request that they rewrite the content or cite the sources from which the content was derived.
 If more than 25% of the paper is plagiarized, the article will be withdrawn, and the author will be informed.